-STUDSAT-1 (STUDent SATellite), a student-initiated satellite project of PICO category, has been, for the first time, designed and developed in the country by a group of undergraduate students.
-The project was coordinated by Dr. Jharna Majumdar, Former Sc G DRDO and currently Dean R&D, NMIT, formerly Scientist G with DRDO.
+STUDSAT-1 (STUDent SATellite) is a student-initiated satellite project of PICO category, designed and developed in the country for the first time by a group of undergraduate students. ,.
+The project was coordinated by Dr. Jharna Majumdar, Professor CSE and Dean R&D, NMIT, formerly Scientist G with DRDO.